jhpyle/docassemble/_docs/functions.md

-However, note that [lambda functions] can be confusing to people who don't have a good knowledge of [Python], so you might want to keep them out of your interview files.
+However, note that [lambda functions] can be confusing to people who don't have a good knowledge of [Python], so you might want to keep them out of your DALang files.

 ## <a name="server_capabilities"></a>server_capabilities()